-This is an opinion piece: As a Catlover, you’ve probably seen that cats don’t stop licking and cleaning their fur.
-They are very clean and constantly grooming themselves to remove any loose hair or parasites or dirt.
+This is an opinion piece: As a Catlover, you’ve probably seen that cats won’t stop trying to lick and clean their fur.
+They are very clean and constantly groom themselves to remove any loose hair or parasites or dirt.
 His tongue is rough to achieve this goal.

 But why does the cat lick me?

 Cats’ behavior raises a lot of doubt about how unpredictable they are.
 If your cat licks you, you might be wondering why.
 There are many reasons why cats lick you.

 It could be a show of affection towards you and want to keep you clean (no, it’s not that the cat lets you know that you haven’t taken a shower for days, you dirty).
 You should know that if your cat licks you, it is because they have a powerful emotional bond with you, just as they would between members of the same litter or cats that live together.
 It often occurs when the cat is quite happy and comfortable in its zone.

 The licking of the cat towards other cats is a way of socializing among them, but as we mentioned, cats will only lick other cats or humans that they think are part of the “family.”
 It’s not uncommon for cats to lick humans, so take it as a compliment!

 If your cat constantly licks obsessively, it can lead to anxiety or stress as anxiety is one of the common causes of blood in cat stool with some other symptoms.
 You have to distinguish between normal licks (if he licks hard and hurts himself), which can be harmful.
 If so, it is essential to discuss the reason with your veterinarian.

 We already know that everything the cat touches, caresses, and licks is his and his property.
 The cat has saliva with a powerful smell, and surely if it licks you, it will want to impregnate you with its own smell.
 Yes, you are his.

 If you’re playing and your cat licks you, it means he’s having a great time!
 So don’t cut him off.
 Cats have a solid bond with you.